 If you’re considering getting a second passport, and are searching for a strong passport without having to give up on your current one, then the Portugal passport is an excellent option for you.

-The Portuguese passport ranks number 3, based on its mobility score under the Passport Index which makes it one of the most “powerful” passports in the world.
-With this excellent ranking, the Portuguese passport allows its holder to have visa-free travel to 186 countries, as per the last update on May 2022.
+The Portuguese passport ranks number 12th, based on its Enhanced Mobility Index in the Global Passport Index created by Global Citizen Solutions – and 31st in the overall Global Passport Index ranking.
+This makes it one of the most powerful passports in the world.
+With this excellent ranking, the Portuguese passport allows its holder to have visa-free travel to 174 countries in 2023.

 Once you’re a Portugues Passport holder, you will enjoy the same civil benefits as a Portuguese citizen, and you will have the right to live and work in any of the 27 European countries.